General Motors 122 engine: L43

 The Vortec 2200 (RPO code L43) is an OHV straight-4 truck engine.
 This engine is equipped with secondary air injection, and is flex-fuel capable.
 It is entirely different from the Iron Duke, and was the last North American iteration of the GM 122 engine.
-The 2200 uses an iron block and aluminum 2-valve cylinder head.
+The 2200 uses an iron block and aluminum two-valve cylinder head.
 Output is 120 hp at 5000 rpm and 140 lbft at 3600 rpm.
 Displacement is 2189 cc with an 89x88 mm bore and stroke.
 2200s were built at GM's Tonawanda engine plant in Buffalo.
 This engine was replaced by the LN2 in September 2002.
+This engine did not commonly come with an EGR valve from 1998-2002 on the S-series trucks despite earlier versions using one.
+Instead a block off plate is on the back of the cylinder head.